Mioke/swift-concurrency-support/README.md

 }
 ```

-* `AsyncMuticast` : Multicaster for concurrency context, create an `AsyncStream` and a cancel token for the observer.
+* `AsyncMuticast` : Multicaster for a concurrency context, create an `AsyncStream` and a cancel token for the observer when subscribing from this multicaster.

 ```swift
 let (stream, token) = multicaster.subscribe()